-She is a member of the Red Cross Psychosocial Support Team which works with the Foreign & Commonwealth Office to support British nationals in crisis overseas, and was deployed recently in Libya.
-She is due to retire from the board at the end of December 2013.
+She is a member of the Red Cross Psychosocial Support Team which works with the Foreign & Commonwealth Office to support British nationals in crisis overseas, and was deployed in Libya.
+She retired from the British Red Cross Board of Trustees and is now London President.

 Tiffany Circle Ambassador

 Pinky Lilani, CBE DL, is a food guru, author, motivational speaker and internationally acclaimed champion for women.

 She is the force behind the annual Women of the Future Awards, the Asian Women of Achievement Awards, The Ambassadors programme, The Inspirational Women’s Network, The Women of the Future Summit and the Global Empowerment Award.
 At the core of all these programmes is the importance of Kindness and collaboration.